 Today was a great day!
 My blog has been visited by more than 1000 people from 85 different countries.
 I have plenty of reasons to celebrate just because of that.
 However, … Continue reading A fun class for Young Learners about the power of friendship, time, and connections

 Link to the video: https://www.youtube.com/watch?v=dj2lzLZ6YxM&t=310s Whenever you have to talk about sex, religion, politics or drugs, how do you feel?
 Are you comfortable discussing these hot topics or can you feel … Continue reading A little controversy doesn’t hurt – A video lesson plan about PARSNIPS (hot topics)

 Versão em português – LESSON PLAN SAMPLE 1_português Is there such a thing as the perfect lesson plan?
-I challenge you, my fellow teacher, to think about that.
-And, most importantly, … Continue reading The Perfect Lesson Plan (but not really) – A sample to help you plan your own lessons
+I challenge you to think about that.
+Have you ever delivered a lesson … Continue reading The Perfect Lesson Plan (but not really) – A sample to help you plan your own lessons